Therapists vs. Psychiatrists

 • School guidance counselors

-Licensure requirements vary by state.
-For example, some states require that counselors hold a master’s degree and obtain certification through the National Board for Certified Counselors.
-Counselors may also be required to pass the National Counselor Examination, the National Clinical Mental Health Counseling Examination, or both in order to obtain a license.
+Licensure requirements for counselors vary by state, though most require, at a minimum, a master's degree and approval from the state licensing board.
+It's also worth noting that national certification through the NBCC (National Board for Certified Counselors) is separate from, and does not replace, state licensure.
+Depending on the state, counselors may be required to pass the National Counselor Examination (NCE), the National Clinical Mental Health Counseling Examination (NCMHCE), or both in order to become licensed.

 Clinical Social Workers

 Clinical social workers perform under the umbrella of general social work.
-Social work in general is focused on the policies and practices that promote social welfare and equity.
+Social work, in general, focuses on policies and practices that promote social welfare and equity.
 To become a clinical social worker, you need a master’s degree in social work (MSW), and most states also require you to complete a minimum number of hours of supervised experience.

 As a clinical social worker, you can work with individuals, groups, and families to assess, diagnose, treat, and prevent behavioral disturbances.
 Professionals in this role might open up a private practice, treat hospital patients, or work alongside primary caregivers or with healthcare agencies.